 Eureka Mignon Review

-Having an integrated mill doesn’t make the Barista touch a bean to cup coffee brewing device, by the way – although to be fair, the Barista touch is straddling the line between traditional espresso machines and bean to cup coffee machines with its touch screen settings and auto milk steaming.
+Having an integrated grinder doesn’t make the Barista touch a bean to cup coffee machine, by the way – although to be fair, the Barista touch is straddling the line between traditional espresso machines and bean to cup coffee machines with its touch screen settings and auto milk steaming.

 Touch screen controls.

-The Barista touch has, as the name would recommend, a touch screen.
-This allows you to swipe through and select your coffee, and also to alter the drinks, and to add new ones.
-When you choose your consume, the screen will talk you through what to do to make the selected coffee.
+The Barista touch has, as the name would suggest, a touch screen.
+This allows you to swipe through and select your coffee, and also to change the drinks, and to add new ones.
+When you choose your drink, the screen will talk you through what to do to make the selected coffee.

-This is similar to the Sage Oracle Touch, only it’s literally the milk side of things that are done for you with the Barista touch, as this machine doesn’t quite have the same extent as smartness when it comes to the espresso coffee side of things as the Oracle Touch has, with it’s auto dosing & auto tamping.
+This is similar to the Sage Oracle Touch, only it’s just the milk side of things that are done for you with the Barista touch, as this machine doesn’t quite have the same level as smartness when it comes to the espresso side of things as the Oracle Touch has, with it’s auto dosing & auto tamping.

 Auto milk texturing.